 How to Formulate Performance Review Goals

-A good review is the result of hard work, sincerity, knowledge and most important of all, proper planning.
 Setting goals for a performance review is one of the easiest ways towards achieving set targets, performing as per the requirements of the organization and also towards a positive and flattering performance review.
-Given below are some steps that you can take in order to set some realistic goals for yourself, so that you breeze through your performance review.
+Here are some steps that you can take in order to set some realistic goals for yourself, so that you breeze through your performance review.

 - Which are the areas that you are appreciated in the most?
 What are your shortcomings?